Try These 12 Routines If You are Too Stressed to Fall Asleep

 - Wear a pair of socks.
 With your room on a chill, you’d definitely want to keep your extremities warm.
 The in a research published in the science journal Nature, a group of participants was seen to sleep better when they placed hot water bottles on their feet.
 The reason behind this?
 Heat widens the blood surface on the skin and promotes better circulation while shifting the warmth from your core to the rest of your body.
 So bring out those comfy knits and wear them on your naps.

 - A change of scent helps.
 Dabbing your favourite pillow with a dab of mint instantly lifts up your spirit, washing away those feelings of wonder and worry.
 At night, avoid using citrusy scents, as these are known to keep you alive and awake, which is the opposite of what you are trying to achieve.
+Tip: Our scented candles will soothe your spirits and they last for 50 uses!

 - Blow bubbles.
 These toys aren’t just for kids.
 According to a New York Post article, blowing bubbles requires deep breathing, which then aids in calming your body and mind.
 If you have one lying around, bedtime is the right time to play.
 Just keep it in a safe spot after you’re through for the next use.